 You’ll find most modern affiliate programs straightforward to use.
 Brands let you search through lists of products and choose what you’d like to promote.
 Many affiliate publishers like larger affiliate networks because they offer more product options that potentially suit your audience.
 The brand then provides automated, customized affiliate links to embed within your content.

-Each link is unique to you.
+Each link is unique to you and includes affiliate tracking information.
 Whenever a reader clicks the link, the brand knows that you sent the traffic their way.
 When customers purchase on the site, you earn a commission on that purchase.

 Step 7: Drive traffic to your website

 Increased website visits mean additional opportunities for successful sales.
 As an affiliate publisher, every sale means more commissions for you.
 Even if these new visitors don’t necessarily buy anything using your link, you captured the attention of someone that may purchase in the future.

 Create a robust content amplification strategy.
 Invest in these organic marketing methods to drive more traffic to your website.

 4 Ways to drive traffic to your website

 – Prioritize SEO